Resources: ICE in Our City

 6. 𝗦𝗛𝗔𝗥𝗘 information, events, and action steps.
 In conversation, email, and/or social media.
 Memes don’t create change, actions do.
 Social media posts only reach a fraction of your circles these days, so most of these other steps are more effective.

-9. 𝗕𝗨𝗜𝗟𝗗 𝗖𝗢𝗠𝗠𝗨𝗡𝗜𝗧𝗬.
-Shop your local immigrant-, queer-, and BIPOC-owned businesses.
+8. 𝗕𝗨𝗜𝗟𝗗 𝗖𝗢𝗠𝗠𝗨𝗡𝗜𝗧𝗬.
+Shop your local immigrant-owned, BIPOC-owned, and queer-owned businesses.
 Join clubs, volunteer, bring family and friends, meet new people, participate in community events and mutual aid.

-12. 𝗖𝗢𝗠𝗠𝗜𝗧 to the Jan.
-23 Day of Truth and Freedom, a Tax Strike, and/or the General Strike.
+11. 𝗖𝗢𝗠𝗠𝗜𝗧 to a Tax Strike, and/or a General Strike.

 Minneapolis Response to Federal Actions